 - Distracted thinking: Practice concentrated refocusing.
 Try saying the alphabet backwards, stating as many state capitals as possible, or singing the words to a favorite song.

-Learn more creative approaches to successful Alzheimer’s care by getting in touch with JFS Care, provider of the top in home care services Burbank, CA and the surrounding areas have to offer.
+Learn more creative approaches to successful Alzheimer’s care by getting in touch with JFS Care, provider top-rated home caregivers in Los Angeles and the surrounding areas.
 Our caretakers are specially trained in the most current Alzheimer’s care techniques, and we’re always available to help a loved one with dementia to remain safe and calm, and to enjoy life to his/her fullest possible potential.
 Contact us online or call (213) 383-2273 any time for assistance.
 Click here to see our full service area.